-Salvage (Marine) (救助 (水險)) The term "salvage" in maritime law usually refers to saving a vessel or other maritime property from perils of the sea, pirates or enemies, for which a sum of money called "salvage award" (or just "salvage") is payable by the property owners to the salvor provided that the operation has been successful.
+Salvage (Marine) (救助 (水險)) The term "salvage" in maritime law usually refers to saving a vessel or other maritime property from perils of the seas, pirates or enemies, on a "no cure - no pay" basis, for which a sum of money called "salvage award" (or just "salvage") is payable by the property owners to the salvor provided that the operation has been successful.
 It is sometimes also used to describe property which has been salved.

-Salvage (Non-Marine) (損餘(非水險))It refers to any residual value in what is left of the subject matter of insurance (e.g. scrap value of a destroyed vehicle).
+Salvage (Non-Marine) (損餘 (非水險)) It refers to any residual value in what is left of the subject matter of insurance (e.g. scrap value of a destroyed vehicle).
 1.7(b)

-Schedule (承保表) A section of a policy form which contains all the information exclusive to that particular policy, e.g. insured's name, subject matter of insurance, premium, policy dates, etc.
+Schedule (承保表(或明細表)) That section of a policy form which contains all the information exclusive to that particular policy, e.g. the insured's name, subject matter of insurance, premium, policy dates, etc.

-Scheduled Policy Form (承保表式保單) A common type of policy structure which contains a policy schedule.
+Scheduled Policy Form (承保表式保單) A common type of policy structure which contains a (policy) schedule.
 2.3.1(b)

-Second Chance (改過機會) In fidelity guarantee insurance, it relates to the employer who discovers dishonesty on the part of an employee, but allows him to continue in his duties and employment.
-Grounds for refusal of a claim in respect of a subsequent default, unless the insurer has been informed and signified acceptance.
+Second Chance (改過機會) In fidelity guarantee insurance, it relates to the employer who, upon discovery of dishonesty on the part of an employee, allows him to continue in his duties and employment.
+This will constitute grounds for refusal of a claim in respect of a subsequent default, unless the insurer has been informed and signified acceptance.